ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 The fitted object contains estimated parameters, filtered and smoothed latent states, and plotting methods for the implied efficient-release path.
 That gives you a direct route from descriptive revision analysis to a state-space nowcast of future revisions.
+For a broader audience, the main takeaway is not the individual coefficients.
+It is that the model converges cleanly on this sample, summarizes the revision process in a compact latent-state form, and provides a practical way to judge whether a new release is likely to be revised materially later on.
+Substantively, the model separates persistent signal from transitory revision noise, so the output is useful when you want to judge whether new releases are likely to be revised materially.

 ## What reviser adds